-More than any other park in Ethiopia, this soon-to-be World Heritage site is known for its wildlife, but it’s a very beautiful place, too.
-As you approach from Dodola, ridges to the east are punctuated with fortress-like escarpments, standing out from the gentler, rounded rock pinnacles to the north, and the great wildlife watching commences right from the start when the road cuts through the Gaysay Grassland in the valley between them, which is home to the densest concentration of large mammals in Ethiopia.
+The Bale Mountains National Park is known for its wildlife more than any other park in Ethiopia, but it’s a very beautiful place, too.
+Approaching from Dodola, ridges to the east are punctuated with fortress-like escarpments, standing out from the gentler, rounded rock pinnacles to the north, and great wildlife watching begins as soon as the road cuts through the Gaysay Grassland in the valley between them, which is home to Ethiopia's densest concentration of large mammals.

 Up in the hills are deep gorges, alpine lakes, rushing streams, several waterfalls, lava flows and views that go on almost forever.
 It would probably be as popular as the Simien Mountains if it wasn't located in such a remote corner of the country.
 For hikers, nature lovers, birders and wildlife watchers, the Bale Mountains National Park is a must.